jocax/qollective/software/examples/qollective_taletrail_content_generator/desktop/preview.md

 # Preview

-Since Nuxtor is a desktop application, there is no way of showing the look and feel of the released project.
+Since TaleTrails is a desktop application, there is no way of showing the look and feel of the released project.

 What follows are each page and its functionalities: